dCache/dcache-book2/cookbook-advanced.md

 Description
 -----------

-Client requests to a DCACHE system may have rather diverse behaviour.
+Client requests to a dCache system may have rather diverse behaviour.
 Sometimes it is possible to classify them into several typical usage patterns.
 An example are the following two concurrent usage patterns:

 Example: